If you would like this workshop to be offered in your area, please use this link to email me. Request Workshop

 Next, you will combine your canes into a more complex, “base” cane.
 A portion of the base cane will be reduced, cut and reassembled to produce a new cane with a detailed repeating design.
 The rest will be set aside for a kaleidoscope pendant.

-Using my special slicer, you will slice your cane into thin, even slices and use them to veneer a metal bracelet blank.
+Using my special slicer, you will slice your cane into thin, even slices and use them to veneer a metal bracelet blank or an empty shell of an egg.

 This workshop focuses primarily on techniques including: